andreeal051087/My-Repo/Disaster Response Pipeline/README.md

 ### 7. train_classifier.py
 File containing the functions for training and evaluation the Decision Tree Classifier.
 Built based on the Python code in the ML Pipeline Preparation.ipynb.
 ### 8. classifier.pkl
-PKL File containing the ftrained and evaluated model.
+PKL File containing the trained and evaluated model.

 ## -------------------------------------------------------------------------------------------------------